KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 What I Built:

-An AI Risk Breakdown screen that shows every check run, the result and finding for each, and a confidence signal.
+A proposed AI Risk Breakdown screen that surfaces per-check results (result, finding, and confidence signal for each check) assuming the underlying compliance engine exposes that granularity through an API.
 Structured as a table.
 Written in plain language.
 Tied directly to the approve / request documents / escalate decision flow.

 Why: